mqq-marek/ProjectEuler-254/README.md

 ```

 Now speed of the algorithm is around 600 times faster,
-but it allows as to increase computing sum_sg from 45 to only 55
+but it allows as to increase computing sum_sg from 45 to 55
-in around minute.
+in time of one minute.
 For g(45), n is 12378889
 For g(55), n is 1333666799999999999
 For g(60), n is 1233456679999999999999999999999